top of page

 Classic Book Club

 For new and all interested residents, Broadmead has a Classics Book Club that meets monthly in the Fireplace Room.
 We are a lively but very low-key group of about 20 readers of those classic books that we read or were planning to read in high school or college but never got around to--or have since forgotten.
 We have a great time for an hour or so every month and would love to have new members.
 Click here for the list of books we are currently reading.
 We meet at 10:00 a.m. on the third Monday of each month.
 If interested, just show up or contact John Mattingly at 443-826-8660.
-Our next meeting will be on Monday, January 20 at 10::00 am in the Fireside Room.
-We will be reading Willa Cather's Death Comes for the Archbishop, along with her short story A Lost Lady.
+Our next meeting will be on Monday, April 21 at 10:00 am in the Fireside Room.
+We will be reading Sense and Sensibility by Jane Austen.

 Mystery Book Club

-The God Of The Woods by Liz Moore.
-(Picked By The NYTimes As The Crime Novel Of The Year.)
+• April 21 - The God Of The Woods by Liz Moore.
+(Picked By The NY Times As The Crime Novel Of The Year.)

 Big Books Club